Climate Change, Culture, and Heritage with the Union of Concerned Scientists

-More than simply report on this heightened risk to our most cherished places, UCS wanted to take action.
-The next year, UCS invited Public Conversations Project to facilitate a two-day gathering of experts in historical preservation, archaeology, tribal history and culture, and environmental scientists, among others, to discuss the need for collaboration in facing the future together.
+UCS wanted to report on this heightened risk to the nation's most cherished places—and to take action.
+The next year, UCS invited Essential Partners (then the Public Conversations Project) to facilitate a two-day gathering of experts in historical preservation, archaeology, tribal history and culture, and environmental scientists, among others, to discuss the need for collaboration in facing the future together.

 Included were representatives of the National Trust for Historic Preservation, the Society for American Archaeological, the International Committee on Monuments and Sites (ICOMOS), the International National Trusts Organization, the World Monuments Fund, as well as the Head of State of the Gullah Geechee nation, and a member of the Native American Bar Association.